apriltuesday/eva-opentargets/docs/submit-opentargets-batch.md

   + If the PR is submitted, check that there are no breaking changes in the schema version
   + If the PR is submitted, tests must be updated as well
 * There shouldn't be any warnings such as “Error on last attempt, skipping” in the logs.
 This might mean that one of the servers was down during processing, and potentially not all information has been gathered.
+* The final file with the genes & consequences contains both “normal variants”, and a few dozen repeat variants, including `short_tandem_repeat_expansion` and `trinucleotide_repeat_expansion` ones.

 ## Step 2.
 Manual curation
 See separate protocol, [Manual curation](manual-curation.md).